About Wild Horses

 Meanwhile, the Tyger, the Elizabeth, the pinnace, and the larger prize had been trading with the Spaniards in the vicinity of Guanica or Guayanilla.
 Neither the English nor the Spanish documents are quite clear as to how this was arranged, but it appears that Greenville offered one of the frigates for sale and attempted to ransom his prisoners (“getting good round summes, but nothing at allone of the released Spaniards claimed,” he said).
 The ships’ logs show that Greenville acquired livestock, hogs and sows, young cattle, mares and male horses, foodstuffs, and sugar cane, banana, and other fruit plants with the intention of growing them to supply the colony.
 The governor, hearing of such exchanges, sent orders that they were to cease, but again Greenville had moved before his instructions had taken effect.
 The squadron (now consisting of five vessels) sailed on May 29 for the north coast of Hispaniola.

-According to Spanish documentation, the Spaniards put in at Puerto-de-Plata and then moved on to the Bahia Isabela, the harbor immediately to the west.
+a herd of cattle grazing on a lush green fieldAccording to Spanish documentation, the Spaniards put in at Puerto-de-Plata and then moved on to the Bahia Isabela, the harbor immediately to the west.
 After two days at Isabela, Governor Alcalde and Captain Rengifo de Angulo made friendly overtures to Greenville, promising to visit him.
 The English ships were in an area that had a long record of illicit trade with the French.
 On June 5, Greenville and his company were invited onshore, where an elaborate entertainment was prepared for them.
 Feasting was followed by a bullfight and sports by commerce.
 On June 6, male horses and mares (with saddles and bridles), cows and bulls, sheep, and swine were purchased for the colony, together with hides, sugar, ginger, tobacco, and pearls (most of which were evidently for the English market).
 The English had already been observed at Puerto Rico collecting banana plants and other fruit trees along the shore, and they continued to do so in Hispaniola.
 John White, a commander, recorded a number of plants and animals in his stores.

 Whatever Greenville’s views on the missing vessels (and we do not know precisely how stores and men had been distributed between them), it is clear that he did not regard their absence as sufficient reason to abandon the projected colony.
 His men were well, and his supplies of livestock, plants, and food improved the prospects of settlement, although the delays had diminished valuable planting time.
 He sailed from Hispaniola on June 7 northwest, although his ship was nearly lost when he visited a small island the next day to take seals.
 The day after, they failed to find salt on one of the Caicos Islands and entered the Bahamas, landing at Eleuthera, Guanima on June 12 and Ciguateo (Great Abaco) on June 15.
 Then, sailing through Providence North West Channel, Greenville sighted the American mainland on June 20, between 27 degrees and 30 degrees north.

-On June 23, the men encountered the shoals of a headland that they believed to be—and most probably was—Cape Fear.
+on june 23, the men encountered the shoals of a headland that they believed to be—and most probably was—cape fear.

 Rounding the shoals with difficulty, they anchored the next day in a harbor, likely that of Beaufort, North Carolina.
 They were now clearly probing the coast closely.
 On June 26, they came to an inlet through the Carolina Banks called Wococon, in about the middle of what is now Portsmouth Island.